prp aftercare

 Avoid These Common Mistakes

-- Skip makeup for the first 24 hours
+• Do not apply makeup for the first 24 hours

-- Don’t exercise or do heavy lifting
+• Refrain from strenuous exercise or heavy lifting

 Days 2-7: Supporting Your Skin’s Recovery